leorayjes/usb-ddr-dance-pad/README.md

   - You don&#39;t have to sink your screws, it just looks a little nicer and saves your toes.
 - Clamps
   - You will need N +1 where N is the number that you currently have
+- Aircompressor and bradnailer
+  - This isn't completely necessary, I just wanted to assemble faster than the glue would dry

 ## Notes:
 - The Arduino code was written by Alex from Super Make Something